Cash Back Rating: | 4.5 / 5 |

 Since a few of the card’s bonus categories make up a good portion of the average person’s budget, you’ll leave a lot of cash back on the table in your next two highest spending categories if you use the Citi Custom Cash as a standalone rewards card.
 While other rewards cards may carry a lower maximum rewards rate, they could also allow you to earn more than 1% back in multiple categories at once.

 Given these limitations, the Citi Custom Cash Card may work best when supplemented by a flat-rate rewards card.
-Fitting your monthly spending habits into a low limit of $500 may be difficult – even for moderate spenders.
-By positioning this card into a portfolio of other rewards cards, you can meet that $500 threshold in your top category and use a card like the Citi Double Cash on any further purchases to earn 2% back instead of 1% on all purchases after $500.
+Fitting your monthly spending habits into a limit of $500 may be difficult – even for moderate spenders.
+By positioning this card into a portfolio of other rewards cards, you can meet that $500 threshold in your top category and use a card like the Citi Double Cash card to earn 2% back instead of 1% on all purchases after $500.

 The card’s $500 spending cap applied each billing cycle is also a bit more restrictive than the $1,500 quarterly cap you’ll find on most rotating bonus category cards, like the Discover it® Cash Back.
 By imposing a $500 cap on each billing cycle instead of a $1,500 cap each quarter, the Custom Cash has less flexibility to earn rewards on large purchases.